PayByPhone Parking App

 Parking Garages - Hours of Enforcement:

-Parking Garage parking meters are free at all other times, including the following Holidays: New Year’s Day, Martin Luther King / Civil Rights Day, President’s Day, Memorial Day, Fourth of July, Labor Day, Columbus Day, Election Day (when applicable), Veteran’s Day, Thanksgiving Day, Day After Thanksgiving, and Christmas Day.
+Parking Garage parking meters are free at all other times, including the following Holidays: New Year’s Day, Martin Luther King / Civil Rights Day, President’s Day, Memorial Day, Juneteenth, Fourth of July, Labor Day, Indigenous Peoples' Day, Election Day (when applicable), Veteran’s Day, Thanksgiving Day, Day After Thanksgiving, and Christmas Day.

-Permit and Lease spaces are available to the public at all other times free of charge, including the following Holidays: New Year’s Day, Martin Luther King / Civil Rights Day, President’s Day, Memorial Day, Fourth of July, Labor Day, Columbus Day, Election Day (when applicable), Veteran’s Day, Thanksgiving Day, Day After Thanksgiving, and Christmas Day.
+Permit and Lease spaces are available to the public at all other times free of charge, including the following Holidays: New Year’s Day, Martin Luther King / Civil Rights Day, President’s Day, Memorial Day, Juneteenth, Fourth of July, Labor Day, Indigenous Peoples' Day, Election Day (when applicable), Veteran’s Day, Thanksgiving Day, Day After Thanksgiving, and Christmas Day.

 Parking Garage Rates: